feyman2016/michaellancaster/_posts/2015-05-12-intro-to-reactjs-or-what-you-should-know-html5-chicago-meetup.markdown

 The methods part of the updating lifecycle are:

-- componentWillReceiveNewProps(nextProps) // called when a component is receiving new props, you can setState here and render won't be called
+- componentWillReceiveProps(nextProps) // called when a component is receiving new props, you can setState here and render won't be called
 - shouldComponentUpdate(nextProps, nextState) // return false when you know the component wont receive any update, called before render method
 - componentWillUpdate(nextProps, nextState) // called before update occurs
 - render()